Project Management

 I have been in this industry since 2001 and when I first started out my project manager told me everything he knew – that was my “on-the-job” training.

 After 16 months and hundreds of working hours as a project manager I had achieved a total of ZERO successful projects.
 Senior execs in my organisation at the time thought that professional project training for their employees was just a waste of thousands of dollars.
+They didn’t believe in the benefits of good communication skills and soft skills development.
 Why did I fail in those early months?
 Simply put, the so-called “on-the-job” training that I received does not work!
 Here’s why:

 Good Managers are not Good Trainers